staticmap.jpg

 Mythology of the Arctic Henge

-This poem describes both how the world was created and how it is doomed to end; it also describes the first man and woman created, and catalogues many mythical characters, including thee dwarves.
+This poem describes both how the world was created and how it is doomed to end; it also describes the first man and woman created and catalogs many mythical characters, including the dwarves.
 72 of these dwarves, who are said to be symbols of the seasons of the world, are represented at the Arctic Henge, each as an individual block inscribed with a name.

 These blocks encircle four greater stone arches, which in turn encircle a great column of four pillars.
 The stone arches on site are arranged to capture the light of the Midnight Sun as it moves across the sky in summer; on June 21st, for example, it aligns perfectly with the south arch.
 In this way, it is somewhat of a modern Stonehenge.

-Edda was compiled by medieval writer and historian Snorri Sturluson, who spent most of his life in Reykholt, Iceland; it is the primary resource for understanding what most Icelanders believed before the nation converted to Christianity in 1000 AD.
-In spite of religious oppression over the centuries, there are Icelanders and others who follow this form of paganism, thus the Arctic Henge is a sacred site.
+Edda was compiled by medieval writer and chieftain Snorri Sturluson, who spent most of his life in Reykholt, Iceland.
+It is the primary resource for understanding the beliefs of Icelanders before the nation converted to Christianity in 1000 AD, though its contents must be taken with a grain of salt as they were written over two centuries after the fact by a devoted Christian.

 Location of the Arctic Henge